What Is Wirearchy ?/div>

 Getting things done in the “permanent white water” of the interconnected world demands higher levels of personal and interpersonal effectiveness.
 As a generality, less-and-less often now will people accept authoritarian directives based on position and status.
 And if they do, it leads quickly to fear, resentment, disengagement and erosion of effectiveness.

-Collaborative Technology
+Collaborative Technology Platforms

-An integrated infrastructure is often in place in today’s organization, and there are definite trends (SOA, SaaS, cloud computing, opensource social networking and communications platforms and services) that are creating a pattern for the infrastructure of our activities and what we will use it for and do with it.
+An integrated infrastructure is often in place in today’s organization, and there are definite trends (SOA, SaaS, cloud computing, open-source social networking and communications platforms and services) that are creating a pattern for the infrastructure of our activities and what we will use it for and do with it.
 Collaboration is fundamental to getting things done – and yet, there are still many examples of territoriality and the division of work into functional silos.
 Silos of expertise and activity have their uses, and it is also the case that the limitations of siloed information and communications have been concerns for at least twenty years – it must be addressed when the threads of connection run throughout the organization and its links with customers, employees and suppliers.

-E-learning (increasing Informal or Social Learning)
+Informal or Social Learning

 Ongoing learning is too obvious as both an enhancement of effectiveness and a time-and-cost saver to ignore.
 The very large increases in the penetration and spread of social computing and the evolution of its philosophy and principles and the approaches to experimentation and implementation are being chronicled, and are subjected to significant peer review and dialogue in professional circles of conversation.
 The patterns of organization and activity are being discovered project by project, initiative by initiative.
 The interactive social web’s influence on learning will, I believe, in time show itself to be revolutionary through placing the learner squarely in the center of her or his world, but subject to a an ever-shifting mosaic of context that, because of community needs, imposes constraints(both positive and negative) on how we interact.